Foulest/RepairKit/.github/ISSUE_TEMPLATE/feature-request.md

 ---

-**Before you submit this issue, please make sure you have done the following:**
+**Before you submit this, please make sure you have done the following:**

-- [ ] I am using the latest version of RepairKit
+- [ ] I am using the latest version of this project
+- [ ] I have checked the existing documentation for this project
 - [ ] I have searched the issue tracker for a similar issue

 **Is your feature request related to a problem?
 Please describe.**